 stromal contribution to survival under stress

 Our data from the drug resistance studies with PI3K/mTOR inhibitors was reminiscent of similar response as seen in lower eukaryotes under caloric restriction.
 In flies and worms that are nutrient starved the animals survive through similar mechanisms as we had seen in the tumor cells.
 This was not surprising given that PI3K/mTOR inhibition is known to mimic starvation, leading to reduced nutrient uptake and reduced proliferation.
-Our unpublished data suggest that in mice under caloric restriction we see that the stromal cells provide matrix proteins that the epithelial cells 'eat'.
+Our recently published data show that under starvation the stromal cells provide matrix proteins that the epithelial cells 'eat'.
 These matrix proteins provide nutrient source and crucial survival cues to the starved epithelial cells allowing them to survive brief periods of starvation.
 Recently we have observed similar matrix dependent adaptive survival programs in tumor cells treated with PI3K/mTOR inhibitors as well as with chemotherapy agents, such as Gemcitabine.
 We are currently studying the programs tumor cells use to avoid cell death when treated with targeted therapies or chemotherapies.
 Our current research efforts are focused on identifying therapeutic vulnerabilities in metastatic hormone receptor positive breast cancer and therapy resistant pancreatic cancer.

 three dimensional models of cancer progression and biology

 To investigate these topics we utilize both normal and cancer cells in three-dimensional cell culture systems, which mimic the architecture and organization of living tissues much more accurately than traditional two-dimensional tissue culture systems.
 We use this platform to in co-culture systems to understand how stromal and epithelial cells communicate with each other, and have also adopted the use of this 3D platform to do proteomics and metabolomics studies to gain insight into multiple pathways and mechanisms the cells use when developing drug resistance.

 We are constantly looking for new and enthusiastic people to join our team!